ewa-edun/EwaNetWebsite/README.md

-# 🌐 EwaNet: My Personal Internet Portal 🎉
+🌐 EwaNet: My Internet Portal 🎉

-Welcome to **EwaNet** ✨, my retro-inspired, personal corner of the web!
+Welcome to EwaNet ✨, my retro-inspired, personal corner of the web!
 This project is a quirky, nostalgic throwback to the early internet era, combining fun, creativity, and personal flair with modern web development practices.
-Whether you're here to explore my hobbies, laugh at memes, or dive into some futuristic musings, EwaNet has something for everyone. 🌟
+Whether you're here to explore my hobbies, laugh at memes, or dive into futuristic musings, EwaNet has something for everyone. 🌟

 ---